 My Dog Ate Plastic When Teething

 This one may be the most obvious cause for chewing of inedible objects: puppy teething!

-Puppies who are not provided with proper chew toys will find solace in anything they can get their little chompers on.
-Smooth, hard plastic may be the something that they decide to chew on!
+Puppies who are not given proper chew toys may chew anything they can get their little chompers on.
+Smooth, hard plastic may be what they decide to chew on!